oulutan/pyyolo/README.md

 ## Building
 1. git clone --recursive https://github.com/oulutan/pyyolo
-2. Edit Makefile to use GPU.
+2. Edit Makefile if you want to use CPU (default is GPU).
-3. make
+3. bash rebuild.sh
-4. python setup.py build
-5. sudo python setup.py install

 ## Test
 Edit parameters in example.py